techie-joe/techie-joe.github.io/README.md

 <h1 id="_hero-title">Welcome to Techie Joe's Website</h1>

-👔 This is a static site hosted on GitHub showcasing my work and interests.
+👔 This site is hosted on GitHub to showcase my recent work and interests.

 ---